Virtual Conversation: Checking in With the Public Art Field

 Theresa Sweetland is an experienced executive director, fundraiser, curator, and leader in the field of community cultural development and creative placemaking.
 Theresa served as Executive/Artistic Director of Intermedia Arts, Minnesota’s premier multidisciplinary, multicultural arts organization, where her leadership successfully revived this renowned arts organization from near death in 2009 to stability and national prominence.
 Most recently, she served as Director of Development and External Relations at the Minnesota Museum of American Art where her efforts focused on raising visibility and resources to support the rebirth of the St. Paul institution.

 Elysian McNiff Koglmeier is Head of Growth for Artwork Archive, an online art inventory management system for artists, collectors and organizations.
-She leads marketing efforts, partnerships and writes content for the company's blog—http://www.artworkarchive.com/blog.
+She leads partnerships, communications and writes content for the company's blog—http://www.artworkarchive.com/blog.

 She received her BA in History from Middlebury College and her MA in Public Humanities from Brown University.